HungryHowies/Zitadel-with-Opensearch-SSO/README.md

 vi /etc/opensearch-dashboards/opensearch_dashboards.yml
 ```

-Change Name on SSO button.
+(Option) Change the name on SSO button.

 ```
-opensearch_security.ui.saml.login.buttonname: Zitadel_SSO
+opensearch_security.ui.saml.login.buttonname: Zitadel
 ```

-The SAML-specific configuration is done in the Security plugin, just activate SAML in your opensearch_dashboards.yml by adding the following:
+The SAML-specific configuration is done with the  Security plugin,  activate SAML in your opensearch_dashboards.yml file by adding the following:

 ```